Chevy

 For any given spelling, confidence scores across all identified pronunciations sum to 100%.
 However, these scores don't account for the possibility of valid pronunciations that our model hasn't identified.

-The raw pronunciations shown (like CH EH1 V IY0) use the ARPAbet phoneme system, a standardized way to represent English speech sounds.
+The raw pronunciations shown (like SH EH1 V IY0) use the ARPAbet phoneme system, a standardized way to represent English speech sounds.
 Each symbol represents a distinct sound in American English.
 Visit the ARPAbet Wikipedia page to learn more about these phonetic symbols.

 Pronunciation audio is generated by an open source text to speech model that has been customized to adhere to pronunciations provided in ARPAbet format, but sometimes pronunciations that differ subtly will sound identical, particularly if the only difference is the level of emphasis on a syllable or a single vowel sound.